-- (i) urge the Federal Government of Nigeria to commence the construction of the irrigation canal from the Chalawa Dam site in Karaye to Madobi through Kura to Garun Malam in Kura/Madobi/Garun Mallam Federal Constituency to stimulate economic development, and improve food security in the state; - (ii) again, urge the Federal Ministry of Water Resources through the Hadejia Jama'are River Basin Development Authority to include the irrigation canal construction project in their 2024 budget and prioritize funding of same;

-(iii) mandate the Committees on Water Resources, Agricultural Production And Service and Appropriations to ensure the implementation of the proposed project.
+- (i) urge the Executive Arm of Government of Nigeria to commence the construction of the irrigation canal from the Chalawa Dam site in Karaye to Madobi through Kura to Garun Malam in Kura/Madobi/Garun Mallam Federal Constituency to stimulate economic development, and improve food security in the state; - (ii) also urge the Federal Ministry of Water Resources through the Hadejia Jama'are River Basin Development Authority to include the irrigation canal construction project in their 2024 budget and prioritize funding of same; - (iii) mandate the Committees on Water Resources, Agricultural Production And Service and Appropriations to ensure the implementation of the proposed project (Hon.
+Yusuf Umar Datti Kura/Madobi/Garum Mallam Federal Constituency).